Anti-Money Laundering Policy & Procedures

 Compliance Person Designation and Duties

-MIRWORK has developed a comprehensive program for implementing this Policy.
-MIRWORK has designated its Compliance Officer as its Anti-Money Laundering Program Compliance Person (AML Compliance Person), with full responsibility for the firm’s AML program.
+SEOSPRINT has developed a comprehensive program for implementing this Policy.
+SEOSPRINT has designated its Compliance Officer as its Anti-Money Laundering Program Compliance Person (AML Compliance Person), with full responsibility for the firm’s AML program.
 The duties of the AML Compliance Person will include monitoring the firm’s compliance with AML obligation and ensuring communication and training for employees.

 The AML Compliance Person will also ensure that the firm keeps and maintains all of the required AML records and will ensure that Suspicious Activity Reports (SAR) are filed with the Financial Crimes Enforcement Network (FinCEN) when appropriate.
 The AML Compliance Person is vested with full responsibility and authority to enforce the firm’s AML program.
 The AML Compliance Person, in conjunction with the relevant compliance council, is responsible for giving advice on the interpretation and application of this policy, supporting training and education, and responding to reported concerns.